-Orangutan bites zoo volunteer, detaches her thumb
+Orangutan bites Ohio zoo volunteer, detaches her thumb

-TOLEDO, Ohio (AP) — A zoo in Ohio says one of its volunteer’s thumbs became detached when an orangutan reached through a barrier and bit her arm.
+TOLEDO, Ohio (AP) — A zoo in Ohio says one of its volunteers’ thumbs became detached when an orangutan reached through a barrier and bit her arm.

 The Toledo zoo says the volunteer’s injuries were not life-threatening and that she was treated at a hospital.